DRMPN/ajax-video-transcoder/README.md

 ## Core features

-1. **User Authentication**: The application provides secure user authentication with login and registration functionality.
-Users must register with a unique username and password, and log in to access the video transcoding features, ensuring that only authorized users can use the service.
+1. **User Authentication**: The application provides secure user authentication with registration and login functionality.
+Users must create a unique account and log in to access the transcoding features, ensuring that only authorized individuals can use the service.
+Passwords are securely hashed using industry-standard methods.
-2. **WebM to MP4 Video Transcoding**: Core functionality of the application is converting WebM video files to MP4 format using FFmpeg.
-The conversion is performed server-side with specific encoding settings, including frame rate adjustment to 24fps and proper timestamp generation.
+2. **WebM to MP4 Video Transcoding**: The core functionality of the application is converting WebM video files to MP4 format using FFmpeg on the server side.
+The transcoding process includes specific encoding settings such as adjusting the frame rate to 24fps and generating proper timestamps to ensure high-quality output.
-3. **AJAX-Based File Upload**: The application uses AJAX to handle file uploads asynchronously, allowing users to upload WebM files without reloading the page.
-This provides a smoother user experience and enables dynamic status updates during processing.
+3. **AJAX-Based File Upload**: The application uses AJAX to enable asynchronous file uploads, allowing users to submit WebM files without refreshing the page.
+This provides a seamless and responsive user experience with real-time feedback during the upload and processing stages.
-4. **File Upload and Download Interface**: Provides a user-friendly web interface for uploading WebM files and downloading the converted MP4 files.
-The UI includes dedicated sections for upload and download, with appropriate form controls and feedback mechanisms.
+4. **File Upload and Download Interface**: A user-friendly web interface allows users to upload WebM files and download the resulting MP4 files after transcoding.
+The interface includes clear form controls, status messages, and direct download links for a smooth workflow.
-5. **Server-Side Validation and Error Handling**: Implements server-side validation for file types, ensuring only WebM files are accepted.
-The application also captures and displays FFmpeg errors, providing meaningful feedback to users when transcoding fails.
+5. **Server-Side Validation and Error Handling**: The application performs server-side validation to ensure only WebM files are accepted for transcoding.
+It captures and displays FFmpeg errors in a user-friendly way, providing meaningful feedback when the conversion process fails due to file issues or encoding errors.
-6. **Session Management**: Uses Flask-Session to manage user sessions securely with filesystem-based storage.
-Sessions are cleared on logout and configured to prevent caching, enhancing the security of user data and authentication state.
+6. **Session Management**: User sessions are securely managed using Flask-Session with filesystem-based storage.
+Sessions are cleared upon logout and configured to prevent browser caching, enhancing security by protecting user authentication state and sensitive data.

 ## Installation